 How to get there: The house is located at 310A 22nd Street between Sixth and Seventh Avenues.
 The closest subway station is the 25th Street R stop.
-If you drive, you'll probably need to park a few blocks away although when we went a few years back post-Christmas there was plenty of space.
+If you drive, you may need to park a few blocks away although when we went a few years back post-Christmas there was plenty of space.

 Dyker Heights Christmas Lights – Dyker Heights

 How to get there: The displays run throughout the neighborhood but the hot spot is 11th to 13th Avenues between 83rd and 86th Streets.
 Be prepared for serious gridlock.
 We're not joking!
 You can take the subway, too.
 The D to 79th Street is the closest stop but it's still quite a walk away.
 If you're driving, visit Dyker Heights and South Slope’s Holiday Light Spectacular on the same night by hopping on the Gowanus Expressway.

-Our Long Island site posted its own holiday lights roundup, but we still wanted to highlight one of our LI favorites.
+Our Long Island site posts its own holiday lights roundup, but we still wanted to highlight one of our LI favorites.

 The Lindy Christmas House – Lindenhurst

 Since the late '90s, these Long Island homeowners have been seriously decking their halls with over-the-top holiday lights.
 Visitors can marvel at more than 32,000 strings of lights adorning their house and property, including a 21-foot-tall Christmas tree made of lights and giant inflatable decorations.
 As if that weren't enough, the lights blink in time to the music broadcast from their very own one-block radius radio station.
-Even if you've seen it before it's worth revisiting, as the family adds to the extravaganza every season.
-They accept donations on behalf of a local childhood cancer foundation, and this year they're also accepting toy donations for children affected by Hurricane Sandy.
+Even if you've seen it before it's worth revisiting since the family adds to the extravaganza every season.
+They accept donations on behalf of a local childhood cancer foundation.

 How to get there: The house is located at 405 North Broadway in Lindenhurst, Long Island, about an hour drive from midtown Manhattan.